 - You can also find out if your workplace has an employee assistance program (EAP).
 EAPs can be different depending on where you work, but they often include counseling for stress, anxiety, and depression.

+No matter how you’re feeling, we’re here to support you and we have resources that can help.
+Depression is something that can be treated.
 If you ever find yourself thinking about suicide, get help as soon as you can.
-You can call the National Suicide Prevention Lifeline at 800-273-TALK (800-273-8255) or visit their website www.suicidepreventionlifeline.org to connect with a counselor.
-The Lifeline is open 24 hours a day, 7 days a week.Back to top
+You can call the Suicide and Crisis Lifeline at 988.
+You can also visit their website www.988lifeline.org to chat with a counselor online.
+You can contact the Lifeline 24 hours a day, 7 days a week.Back to top

 Resources at MSK

 No matter where you are in the world, there is support available to you and your family.
 MSK offers a range of resources to help you manage stress and anxiety caused by COVID-19.
 Call your doctor’s office for more information or to be connected to any of these resources.

 Our social workers provide emotional support and guidance to patients and their families, friends, and caregivers.
 Social work offers programs, including both in-person and online support groups.
 Social workers are available at every MSK location.
 To talk with a social worker, call 212-639-7020.

 If you’re interested in joining an online support group, visit the Virtual Programs website at www.mskcc.org/vp for more information and to sign up.